Best & Worst Tesla Model 3 Years

 The Best Years: 2023, 2024

-Step inside, and you’re greeted by premium features galore.
+Step inside, and you’re greeted by lavish features galore.
 A custom audio system that’ll make you feel like you’re at a concert, heated seats for everyone (because why should the driver have all the fun?), and a 15-inch touchscreen that controls everything short of making your coffee.

 Now, no car is flawless.
 Some owners have reported minor software hiccups and hardware issues.
 But here’s the kicker: Tesla’s over-the-air updates mean your car gets better while you sleep.
 Problems get fixed faster than you can say “software update.”